nakaobie/-Mapty-App/README.md

 # mapty project

-Project used to practice using Geolocation and External Libraries.
+A simple app using geolocation allowing the user to log their running and cycling workout.